mctools/mcpl/hooks_phits.md

 The PHITS–MCPL interface has been tested with PHITS v3.1 and exploits the existing PHITS capability to stop and subsequently restart simulations via intermediate binary files, the so-called PHITS dump files.
-The PHITS-MCPL interface is thus implemented as two standalone commandline converters:
-`phits2mcpl` and `mcpl2phits`.
+Available since MCPL release v1.3.0, the PHITS-MCPL interface is thus implemented as two standalone commandline converters: `phits2mcpl` and `mcpl2phits`.

 A detailed description of PHITS dump files can be found in [the PHITS manual](https://phits.jaea.go.jp/manual/manualE-phits.pdf), but as the dump